rubenandrebarreiro/rubenandrebarreiro.github.io/projects.md

     <a target="_blank" href="/projects/webgl/3d_object_modelation_helicopter/modelling_demo.html" title="3D Object Modelation Demo for a flying Helicopter, using WebGL (FCT NOVA - December 2017)">3D Object Modelation Demo for a flying Helicopter, using WebGL (FCT NOVA - December 2017)</a>
 </font>

 <p align="justify"><font size="2"><a target="_blank" href="/projects/webgl/3d_object_modelation_helicopter/modelling_demo.html" title="3D Object Modelation Demo for a flying Helicopter, using WebGL (FCT NOVA - December 2017)">A 3rd year's project, of the BSc degree made in FCT NOVA, in the subject of Computer Graphics and Interfaces.
 This project was built using HTML, CSS, JavaScript and WebGL.
-The application allows drive a flying Helicopter above a city, all using 3D Modelation and Objects, using the keyboard and seeing all the action of multiple angles, using an Axonometric Projection! </a></font></p>
+The application allows to drive a flying Helicopter above a city, all using 3D Modelation and 3D Objects.
+The Helicopter it's drived using the keyboard and you can see all the action of multiple angles, using an Axonometric Projection! </a></font></p>

 <br>